manish0502/-User-Authentication-in-Web-Apps-Passport.js-Node-Express-/README.md

 $ npm i and  npm start
 $ http://localhost:5000/api/v1/auth/register
 ```
-## About Elliplic Curve Cryptography
+#### About Elliplic Curve Cryptography

-  *  `Key-pair Generation`- JWT, or JSON Web Token, is an open standard used to share security information between two parties — a client and a server.
-Each JWT contains encoded JSON objects, including a set of claims.
-JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.
+  *  `Public Key Cryptography`- Public-key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys.
+Each pair consists of a public key and a private key.

+  * `Elliptic curve cryptography` - Elliptic curves are applicable for encryption, digital signatures, pseudo-random generators and other tasks.
+They are also used in several integer factorization algorithms that have applications in cryptography, such as Lenstra elliptic-curve factorization.

 3. JWT-Authentication